Kotlinlearncs.online LogoJava

 So the type for an array of Ints is IntArray, and for an array of Booleans is BooleanArray—just the same as the way that we initialize an empty array!

-Practice: Array Basics
+Solve: Array Basics (Practice)

 Created By: Geoffrey Challen